 If, after review, your waiver request is not granted by the court, you will be contacted with instructions for submitting the payment of your required fees.

 Additional Resources for Fees

 After you file

 You will receive your first notification from Odyssey Guide & File confirming your Petition for Admission By Examination has been submitted to the Court for review.
 Save this confirmation to your computer.

 Do not panic!
+Please do not attempt to refile or cancel payment on your own.
 The Court will assist you to correct any submission that has been rejected.
 In most cases, you will be able to fix the error yourself and re-submit your petition.

 In the meantime, the court will work with you to rectify the cause for your petition’s rejection.
 The cause will be detailed in your notice of rejection, and will likely be a data input or document naming error.
 Following the instruction on this page and using the document naming conventions contained in this document, File Name Conventions – Bar Petitions will minimize the chance of your petition’s rejection.
 When you receive a rejection notice for a user error, you will be able to return to your previous filing, correct the error, and resubmit.
 If you are not able to correct the error on your own, send an email to firstname.lastname@example.org with a screenshot of your error message, your contact information, your envelope number, and the date and time of your submission.
 Please do not call.
 Email the information and staff will review and reach out to you in the order in which your message is received.
 Everyone following this protocol will be helped and given the opportunity to successfully file.

 If you have changed your name, address, email or other contact information after the filing of your Petition, you should immediately submit that new information to the Court.
 If you have legally changed your name, you must submit a completed Affidavit of Name Change Form.
 If you need to modify any other personal information, please use the Personal Information Change Form.